What Are Fat Blockers?

-Fat blockers, like carb blockers and carbohydrates, bind with the fat in your diet and prevent them from being absorbed by the body.
+Fat blockers bind with the fat in your diet and prevent them from being absorbed by the body.
+Instead, they pass harmlessly through the digestive tract.
 The main fat blocking ingredient is chitosan, which is similar to dietary fiber.
-Like fiber, they pass through the digestive tract without being digested, but it also reportedly absorbs between 6 and 10 times its weight in fat.

 - Help reduce body fat levels by absorbing fat calories in your diet.

 As a type of fiber, you will get some of the benefits of regular fiber products.
 This includes help with high cholesterol .
 However, the function of fat blockers is primarily as a fat loss aid.
 However, a quick look at the main benefits of typical fiber products can give insight into what a fat blocker based on chitosan may be helpful with: